booleanbites/houzi-doc/_docs/houzi-builder/7_customize-navigation-bar.md

 * **App_Terms_and_Conditions_Screen:** If you want to show *App Terms and Conditions* screen menu option.

     <img src="../../images/navbar-widget-types-dropdown.png" alt="navbar-widget-types-dropdown" title="navbar-widget-types-dropdown" width="300" height="720" border= "1px solid"/>

+> If you are unable to find the 'messages' in the list, you need to [Configure the Direct Messages](/tools/direct_messages#direct-messages-setup-on-wordpress).

 ### Title: